subhadig/subhadig.github.io/_drafts/creating-documents-on-the-command-line.md

 developer community and is widely used as a tool to write software documentations and README files.

+It has very intuitive syntaxes and supports most of the text styling.
-I will use Markdown for writing the raw document files.
+I use Markdown for writing the raw document files.

 # Vim
 [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor))
 is a fantastic text editor for the command line that needs little introduction.
-It has inbuilt support for highlighting multiple languages among other things.
+It has inbuilt support for highlighting multiple languages including Markdown among other things.
-I will be using Vim as an editor for creating the raw documents.
+I use Vim as an editor for creating the raw documents.
+But any capable editor with Markdown support should do the job.

 # Stitching everything together